EvolvingSoftware/emergence/README.md

 ### The Living-Off-the-Land Philosophy

 The orchestrator is minimal.
 It gives the LLM the ability to read and patch its own code, run shell commands, and communicate with its peer.
-Everything else — what to improve, why, how to verify it landed — the LLM reasons through itself.
+Everything else — what to improve, why, how to verify it landed; the LLM reasons through itself.

 The `tools/` directory contains starter scripts, but instances can rewrite or extend them.
 A tool that doesn't work well is like a limb that doesn't flex properly — the organism adapts.